A quick and easy turkey Soup recipe is a go-to after holiday meals!

 Freeze it in individual freezer bags to make reheating the right amount easier.
 Thaw directly in a saucepan or large pot over medium heat.

 Pasta can sometimes change in texture when frozen and reheated so it’s best to omit the pasta and add it when you reheat it.

 Broth-based soups like turkey noodle soup generally aren’t thickened.
 I add a tiny bit of flour to give the broth a little bit of body, and the starches in the pasta do a good job of creating a silky broth that isn’t too thick or thin.

 If you prefer a slightly thicker broth soup, combine equal parts cornstarch and water (a tablespoon or two) and whisk it into the simmering soup.
 Let it boil for a minute or two with the slurry to get rid of any starchy flavor.

 - 1 medium onion diced

 - 3 large carrots peeled and sliced

-- 8 cups turkey broth homemade or store bought
+- 8 cups turkey broth or chicken broth, homemade or store bought

 - 1 bay leaf